Harrowing is often suggested as a preventative measure for worm control but in fact, it can actually increase worms if done in the wrong way.

 This is a natural system for horses to keep down their worm burdens.

-Harrowing, mowing or dragging increases worm levels by transferring the high levels of worm eggs from the ‘roughs’ to the ‘lawns.’
+Harrowing, mowing, or dragging temporarily increases worm levels by transferring the high levels of worm eggs from the ‘roughs’ to the ‘lawns.’

 However, in cooler regions, harrowing at the end of the grazing season has been shown to reduce the survival of infective stages of worms over winter.